nan-af/nan-af.github.io/CV.md

 * __State Machine for 12-bit Binary Sequence Interpretation__ \
     Logic Gates, 16 kB x 8 bit ROM IC, 6-bit Flip-Flop IC with common clock

-### LHC Interactive Tunnel
-October 2019

-For the Lahore Science Mela 2019, I was part of the LHC Interactive Tunnel demonstration which was done in official collaboration with CERN.
-It was a 2 day event, with several hundreds of visitors, and it was broadcast on TV all over Pakistan.

-The LHC Interactive Tunnel (LIT) is a set of large-scale Augmented Reality demonstrations designed by the CERN Media Lab.
-It allows people to learn about LHC and Particle Physics in a fun and interactive way.
-A video of LIT in action can be found at [https://youtu.be/7G7FOCzLXUY](https://www.youtube.com/watch?v=7G7FOCzLXUY).

-### "Invisibility Cloak" Demonstration for SPIE
-July 2019

-I developed and presented a demonstration for SPIE (Society of Photo-Optical Instrumentation Engineers) LUMS Student Chapter where I showed how an object can be made invisible using a specific arrangement of prisms, by 'bending' light around the object.
-It was observed by dozens of schoolkids in Chiniot.

 ### Hyperloop Pod Competition
 Creo Parametric \
 September - November 2018